After updating to PRTG 20.1.55 all my Python Script Advanced sensors are in a Down status. What is causing this issue?

 Python library update and Python Script Advanced sensors

-PRTG version 20.1.55 includes a new Python distribution because of the end-of-life announcement for Python 3.4.
+PRTG 20.1.55 includes a new Python distribution because of the end-of-life announcement for Python 3.4.
 The new Python distribution includes a new prtg library and new cryptography libraries.

 New /prtg/ library